-Statista revealed that implementing B2B digital commerce in the US is hindered by two significant challenges: Limited product data and inaccurate inventory information.
-B2B players with vast catalogs featuring thousands of product variations face an enormous challenge in product discovery, compounded with the need to display accurate and relevant information on Product Detail Pages (PDP).
-At its core, B2B catalogs must be flexible and scalable to offer an intuitive shopping experience and increase sales conversions.
+B2B players with vast catalogs featuring thousands of product variations face an enormous challenge in product discovery, compounded with the need to display accurate and relevant information on product detail pages (PDP).
+At its core, B2B catalogs must be flexible and scalable to offer an intuitive purchasing experience and increase sales conversions.

 Geberit, an international manufacturer and supplier of sanitary technology products, faced that complexity head-on in its mission to boost product discovery.
-With the flexibility and agility of MACH architecture, the company can power product data across various retail channels with technical details and the option to compile shopping lists and download data; an impossible task for rigid platforms such as monoliths.
+With the flexibility and agility of composable commerce, the company can power product data across various retail channels with technical details and the option to compile shopping lists and download data; an impossible task for rigid platforms such as monoliths.

 Now that the first channel — the online product catalog — is able to pull up product data from the multi-channel business solution, the next natural step is to ensure that all remaining websites, apps, tools, etc., are connected to the new interface.

 With such an intuitive buying experience for wholesalers, tradespeople, architects and even consumers across 40+ countries, Geberit is primed for a revenue boom.

 How Tamron Europe generated new revenue streams with D2C commerce